rancher/rke2-docs/docs/backup_restore.md

   --s3-secret-key=<S3-SECRET-KEY>
 ```

-To perform an on-demand etcd snapshot restore from S3, first make sure that rke2 isn't running.
-Then run the following commands:
+To perform an S3 etcd snapshot restore, first make sure that RKE2 isn't running.
+Then execute the following commands:

 ```
 rke2 server \